OptimalHealthSecrets.Com

 It is the anchor step where the flair comes into play.
 Women like this dance because it is not as regimented as the East Coast Swing and women get to let it loose if they should so choose to.
 A lot of people start by learning East Coast then switch to West Coast.

 Remember, when the man raises the lady's hand it does not mean turn.
 It means get ready for a turn.
 The man will send the raised hand a little to the left or right to indicate which way he wants the lady to turn.
-So if the hand goes up on the 2 count then the turn starts on the 3 count.
+So, if the hand goes up on the 2 count then the turn starts on the 3 count.
 If the man does not send the little turn direction signal then he probably wants to turn himself.
 The lady should not turn if she does not receive the direction signal.

+Dancing is a great exercise.
 It helps prevent heart disease and keeps the brain sharp.
 Scientific research shows that exercising the brain helps keep it fit.
 Learning dance steps, exercises the brain and the body at the same time.

 Come and join us.
 Get comfy on the dance floor.